Waterfront East LRT: Demand

 George Brown College's campus in the East Bayfront has opened and there are development plans for several apartment and condominium complexes on Queens Quay East and, in future years, in the West Don Lands.
 Thus, there will be roughly 20,000 residential units in the area, plus 8,000 jobs and 3,500 students.

 According to transit advocate Steve Munro, developers in the area, particularly for commercial properties, are concerned that without good transit, a better connection to the core area than the Sherbourne and Bay buses, developments are not marketable.

 A project called the Waterfront Transit Reset was set up to study possible streetcar system upgrades along the waterfront from Long Branch to Leslie Street.
 That study included the East Bayfront.
 A WTR report dated November 13, 2017, stated that:

 While three bus routes currently serve the area, adding higher-quality, higher-capacity streetcar service is an urgent priority for the TTC, the City, and Waterfront Toronto.
 Projected peak demand in 2041 on this section is approximately 2400 people per hour, and serving this very high level of demand requires high-quality streetcar service in a dedicated right of way.

 In January 2019, the Waterfront BIA (a neighbourhood business group) estimates a $1.2 billion loss of productivity and a $20 billion loss of federal, provincial and local tax revenue if the opening of the East Bayfront LRT were delayed from 2025 to 2045.
 The BIA hopes that the line will open by 2025 which according to the BIA would stimulate commercial and residential development providing 135,000 new jobs and housing 67,000 residents along the proposed line.

+In 2026, the line was predicted to serve 150,000 people and support the construction of 75,000 housing units.
+After the full development of Quayside and the Port Lands, the line was predicted to serve about 50,000 riders per day.